kdstephens/lightness-faces/README.md

  ## Experiments
  ### Experiment LF0
- In this experiment, participants view several faces, one and a time, and must judge whether they are racially black or white ('b' for black, 'w' for white).
+ In this experiment, participants view several faces, one and a time, and must judge whether they are racially Black or White ('b' for Black, 'w' for White).
 There are only actually 2 different faces &ndash; the prototypical African-American face and the prototypical Caucausian face used in [Levin & Banaji's (2006)](lev2006) original experiment.
 However, each face has been duplicated several times, with each duplicate made either darker or lighter in luminance than the original.
 Odd-numbered participants see the faces upright and even-numbered participants see them inverted.

  ### Experiment MLF0
  Similar to experiment *LF0*, except uses "morphed faces" as stimuli, which are morphs between a Caucasin face and an African-American face.
 There are two versions of each morph, one wearing the Caucasian hairstyle and one wearing the African-American hairstyle.
 The goal of this experiment is to create a set of racially ambiguous faces that participants perceive as Caucasian when wearing one hairstyle but as African-American when wearing another hairstyle.
 See the ReadMe file in /MLF0 for more details.

+ ### Experiment LF1
+ In this experiment, participants view two faces at a time and attempt to match their perceived lightness.
+This is a replication/extension of Experiment 1 in [Levin & Banaji (2006)](lev2006). (see p.
+504 for their description of the experimental procedure).
+Thus the face stimuli come directly from Levin & Banaji.
+They consist of three faces &ndash; one pre-rated as racially Black, one pre-rated as racially White, and one pre-rated as racially Ambiguous (i.e., when asked, half of participants rate it as Black and the other half as White).

+ On each trial the experiment participants view two faces, one labeled the "reference face" and one labeled the "adjustable face."
+The participants' task is to manipulate the adjustable face so that its "shading" matches that of the reference face as closely as possible.
+Adjustments are made using the up-arrow key and down-arrow key.
+Hitting either key once exchanges the current adjustable face with the same face that is either 5 grey-levels lighter or 5 grey-levels darker.

  ### More to Come
  I am in the process of uploading ALL of my old experiment code onto GitHub.
 This is just the beginning.
 Because I want to double-check all of the code (make sure it works, is properly commented, etc.), the process is slow-going.
 If this project interests you, check back in a couple of days as there will likely be more code uploaded.